Fundamental Coaching Skills

 We've established a coaching relationship.
 We've established how we're going to do things.
 We've got a plan.

-I believe there are two key elements of coaching - support and accountability.
+I believe there are two key elements of coaching -- support and accountability.

 Holding space means that as the coach, you are the leader.
 You're the one that holds them accountable in your coaching conversation and helps them to understand when their small voice is doing the talking.

 Coaching is not about you.
 It's about them.
 I understand that.
 However, that's not a license to just let them run it.
 Otherwise, they don't need a coach.
-So, when you recognise they are slipping into old thinking, that they add effect and not cause, as the leader being the coach, it's your role to hold them to account.
+So, when you recognise they are slipping into old thinking, that they are at effect and not cause, as the leader being the coach, it's your role to hold them to account.

 Well, that's it for me for another week.
 Join me again next week when we continue this conversation around coaching and mentoring, where we tackle the first of those fundamental skills of establishing a coaching relationship.